haleemur/sql-style-guide/README.md

     WHERE book.checkin_at IS NOT NULL

 Notice the first `ON` aligns with `JOIN`, while the 2nd aligns with `LEFT JOIN`.
-In both case, they're aligning with their respective clauses
+In both cases, they're aligning with their respective clauses

 The `FROM`, `JOIN`, `LEFT JOIN` are all left aligned.
 This block also left aligns with `SELECT`.

 **WHERE Block:** With just 1 condition, place it on the same line as above, or put it indented (4 spaces) on the next line, if there are more conditions, put the expressions on separate lines below, and follow the advice on conjugating Boolean Operators.

+### Good

+    WHERE book.checkin_at IS NOT NULL

+### Also Good

+    WHERE book.checkin_at IS NOT NULL
+      AND book.is_complete = TRUE

+### Also Good

+    WHERE
+          book.checkin_at IS NOT NULL
+      AND book.is_complete = TRUE

+### Bad

+    WHERE book.checkin_at IS NOT NULL
+    AND book.is_complete = TRUE

+*... but you wouldn't make this mistake because you've read the section on Boolean Operators*

 **GROUP BY Block:** If using field positions, comma separate the numbers on 1 line.
 If using field expressions or names, the Comma Separated List rules apply.